 Frequently Asked Questions (FAQ)

 Q: If my child makes an Elite team, do I need to register my child for the primary Fall season in addition to the Elite season?

-Answer: No, the Elite program has been modified to allow players to play on an Elite team without necessarily having to play in the primary Fall (“House”) season.
+Answer: No, the Elite program was modified last year to allow players to concentrate on the Elite team without having to play in the Fall season.